icosalogic/inverter_design_manual/README.md

 ![Inductor Core](media/L_core.png)

-When you do the math for magnetic flux in the inductor core, you can derive the following:
+When you do the math for magnetic flux in the inductor core, you can derive the following relationship:

 A<sub>e</sub> * A<sub>w</sub> ~= L * I<sup>2</sup>